See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 |October – December|

-Chase only releases its quarterly bonus categories one quarter at a time, so we can’t yet predict what will be offered in 2021.
+Chase only releases its quarterly bonus categories one quarter at a time, so we can’t yet predict what will be offered in the rest of the quarters in 2021.
 Here’s a quick look at some of the categories Chase has offered in the last year.

 |January – March||April – June||July – September||October – December|